 ADR

-ADR is the abbreviation for the ‘European Agreement concerning the international carriage of Dangerous goods by Road’, which most European countries have signed up to.
+ADR is the abbreviation for the ‘European Agreement concerning the international carriage of Dangerous goods by Road’.
+Most European countries have signed up to this.

 ITSSAR

-ITSSAR stands for the ‘Independent Training Standards Scheme and Register’ and is one of the accrediting bodies that 2 Start work with to ensure high standards of training.
+This stands for the ‘Independent Training Standards Scheme and Register’.
+ITSSAR is one of the accrediting bodies that 2 Start work with to ensure high standards of training.

-All our forklift operator training and rough terrain training is completed under ITSSAR and ensure students receive a certificate that is widely recognised.
+All our forklift and rough terrain training is completed under ITSSAR.
+This means that when you complete either training with us, you receive a certificate that is widely recognised.

 MAM

-MAM is the abbreviation for ‘Maximum Authorised Mass’ of a vehicle, which is the weight of a vehicle or trailer including the maximum load weight that can be safely carried on the road.
+MAM is the abbreviation for ‘Maximum Authorised Mass’ of a vehicle.
+This is the weight of a vehicle or trailer including the maximum load weight that can be safely carried on the road.

-Each vehicle has a different MAM, so it is important as an HGV driver that you know the weight limits of the vehicles you are operating.
+Each vehicle has a different MAM, so it is important that you know the weight limits of the vehicles you operate.

-The abbreviations explained in this post are just the beginning of the language you will hear when completing your HGV training and once you have started your career in this industry.
-We have explained some of the most common terms, and hopefully, this will help you on your way to begin your journey in the logistics and HGV industry!
+The abbreviations are just the beginning of the language you will hear once you start your career in this industry.
+Hopefully, this will help you on your way to begin your journey in the logistics and HGV industry!